network-unit-testing-system/nuts/doc/source/install/index.rst

 Python version
 --------------

-The following Python versions are fully supported:
+The following Python versions are supported:

 - Python 2.7
 - Python 3.6